Ironhack-Archive/movies-interview-challenge/README.md

 We'll reach out to schedule your code review.

 ## Introduction
-You are the CTO of a small disuptive startup in stealth mode with a single onjective: to take down IMDB.
+You are the CTO of a small disruptive startup in stealth mode with a single objective: to take down IMDB.
-Your hoping that your first technology decision will be an impactful one: your application will use JavaScript everywhere!
+You're hoping that your first technology decision will be an impactful one: your application will use JavaScript everywhere!
 JavaScript is on the rise so what can go wrong?